CactusPear/w-portfolio/README.md

 - **PDF:** portfolio-resources

   - Includes :one: links to colour palette tools, :two: links to domain name registrars, :three: links to real world portfolios, and :four: links to Google Sites resources

+- **PDF:** workshop-ppt

+  - Includes slides with visual on topics covered in the workshop
 <br>

 ## 2 - Website Demo